London Study Tour

 Course Information & Requirements

 This course is designed for the student who is interested in observing a culture politically, theoretically, ethically, religiously, socially, and philosophically through live musical theatre and drama.
 Prior to arrival, each student selected for the course will choose a specific area of diversity to explore, such as race, gender, sexuality, politics, religion, ritual or science.
 The student will research the issue as it "plays out" in the United States and in the United Kingdom.
-Issue choices will be discussed at the first of the mandatory meetings in November/December.
+Issue choices will be discussed at the first of the mandatory meetings in late spring 2019.

-Once in Edinburgh and London, prior personal research on specific diversity issues will act as a foundation for personal observations of both a culture in practice and the practice of theatre within a culture.
+Once in London, prior personal research on specific diversity issues will act as a foundation for personal observations of both a culture in practice and the practice of theatre within a culture.
 The personal observations will be applied to journal work and post-performance discussions.
 Ongoing observations will be shared in informal settings over the two-week course, and an assessment of individual explorations will be based upon a journal, the post-show discussions, and the seminar paper.

 Student journals will be read in two stages: the first half will be read by Professor Sage while in London, and the second half will be turned in soon after our return to the United States.
 Students will be given a participation grade, which evaluates your level of inquisitiveness and positive contributions to discussions and other group activities.